Research & Practice

 Research-based VR work

-- Shifting perspectives as the formation of reflective distance.
+• Shifting perspectives as a condition for reflective distance.

-- Rhythmic modulation (Yun) is the organization of experience through contrast, interval, and flow.
+• Rhythmic modulation (Yun) through contrast, interval, and flow.

-Drawing from East Asian aesthetic philosophy, ink painting, and garden spatial design, these principles were translated into spatial and temporal structures rather than visual references.
-Space was approached not as a backdrop for events but as a living experiential field where perception continuously reorganizes through movement, pause, return, and unfolding.
+Drawing on East Asian aesthetic philosophy—particularly the spatial principles of ink painting and garden spatial design, these principles were translated into spatial and temporal principles rather than visual references.
+Space was approached not as a backdrop for events but as an experiential field in which perception unfolded continuously through movement, pause, return, and embodied reorientation.

-Underlying the work was a broader interest in questions that continue to shape my research today: how experience is sustained rather than consumed, how perception remains open rather than fixed, and how moments of pause, uncertainty, and transition can become generative conditions for meaning.
+These explorations established questions that continue to shape the ongoing development of the Perceptual–Temporal Framework: how experience may be sustained rather than rapidly consumed; how perception may remain open rather than fixed; and how pause, uncertainty, and transition may become generative conditions for transformative understanding and the emergence of meaning.

 Early Explorations